dugsiiyeinc/Online-Course-Management-System/README.md

----

-# Online Course Management System
+# Online Course Management System 🎓
 Welcome to the **Online Course Management System**, a platform built to simplify online learning and course management.
 Our goal is to provide a seamless experience for users to explore, enroll in, and manage courses while staying updated through our blog and mentor guidance.

 ---

-## Project Overview
+## 🔎Project Overview & 👥 Collaborators

 This project was developed by **batch three of Group C** to enhance access to quality online education.

 ### Team Members:
-- **Mohamed Hassan Farah** – Team Leader, overseeing project coordination and development.
+- **Mohamed Hassan Farah** – Team Leader, responsible for project direction and overall coordination.
-- **Ahmed Abdisalaan Salah** – Lead Developer, focused on backend and course management features.
+- **Ahmed Abdisalaan Salah** – Partner, focused on implementing and designing key frontend featuresusing **HTML** and **CSS**

-**Mentor:**
+### 👨‍💻**Mentor**
 - **Omartood** – Provided strategic advice and continuous support throughout the project.

+Together, we worked to ensure a seamless user experience and a responsive design for the platform.

 ---

-## Features
+## 🌟 Features

 - **Course Management**: Easily browse and enroll in courses.
 - **Blog**: Access articles and resources on online learning and education trends.